metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Initialize-Project.md

 for the purpose of testing project code for many environment scenarios that end users may have.
 It should be used in conjunction with the rest of a module "Ruleset.Initialize"

-TODO: we don't use logs in this module
+TODO: We don't use logs in this module
 TODO: checking remote systems not implemented
 TODO: Any modules in standard user paths will override system wide modules
 TODO: Abort parameter no longer makes sense, -EA Stop would be better, to reproduce problem change Develop from false to true in clean session
 TODO: Changes done to system services should be reverted to original values, new function needed.
+TODO: code.exe --list-extensions and verify extensions installed

 ## RELATED LINKS